 1031 – Siward becomes Earl of York

 Siward has become the Earl of York.
-He is a Dane who has married into the Northumbrian royal house – his wife is the grand-daughter of Uhtred – after winning their admiration as a warrior.
-He is encouraged to settle disputes between his deputies Carl the Hold of York and Ealdred the Earl of Bamburgh.
-Ealdred has been earl since the death of Eadulf Cudel sometime after 1019.
+He is a Dane who has married into the Northumbrian royal house, his wife being the grand-daughter of the late Northumbrian earl, Uhtred.
+As a warrior he has won the admiration of the Northumbrians.
+He is encouraged to settle disputes between his deputies, Carl the Hold of York and Ealdred the Earl of Bamburgh.
+Ealdred has been earl north of the Tees since the death of Eadulf Cudel sometime after 1019.

-King Canute dies at Shaftesbury and is buried at Winchester.
+King Cnut dies at Shaftesbury and is buried at Winchester.

 1038 – Earl of North East killed in dispute